joeromero/docs/maps_api.md

-# general concepts
+# General Concepts

 The following concepts are the same for every endpoint in the API except it's noted explicitly.

-## auth
+## Auth
-By default the user don't have access to private tables in CartoDB, in order to create maps where private tables are involved the user needs to use the API Key.
-Some of the endpoints also need that API Key to be called, like named map creation.
+By default, users do not have access to private tables in CartoDB.
+In order to create maps where private tables are involved, the user needs to use the API Key.
+Some of the endpoints also need the API Key to be called, like named map creation.

-To execute an authorized request just api_key=YOURAPIKEY should be added to the request url.
+To execute an authorized request, api_key=YOURAPIKEY should be added to the request URL.
 The param can be also passed as POST param.

-Please, take care if you are using API Key as query param, always use https in those cases.
+Please, be careful if you are using API Key as query param, always use HTTPS in those cases.

-## errors
+## Errors

-Error are reported using standard HTTP codes and also extended information encoded in json with this format
+Errors are reported using standard HTTP codes and also extended information encoded in json with this format
 ```
 {
     "errors": [